By Erin Reilly

 It doesn’t matter how many books you read or how many parenting-based Facebook groups you belong to, nothing can properly prepare you for the arrival of a baby into your family.
 The way they smell, the feeling of unconditional love you have and the way you could waste a whole afternoon just looking at them merge with never-ending nappies, broken sleep and the weight of responsibility that this small human’s future is in your hands.

 Lighting is one of the most important components of a baby’s room.
 If it’s too light they might not be able to go to sleep, but if it’s too dark you might not be able to see what you’re doing if you need to attend to them in the middle of the night.
-Annette Faumasili from Serene Sleep says that light in the room affects melatonin levels in a baby, which is a hormone that’s produced in darkness and induces sleep.
 During summer it can be harder for children (and adults!) to get to sleep because the days are longer and lighter, so solutions that darken a room are really helpful.

-Basic budget, under $20: Plug-in sensor lights can be purchased from good hardware stores like Bunnings and Mite 10 Mega.
+Basic budget, under £20: Plug-in night lights can be purchased from good hardware stores.

-Mid-range budget, $200-$500: A dimmer lighting switch will help you manually control the level of lighting in a room.
+Mid-range budget, £100 to £200: Fit a dimmer lighting switch to manually adjust the level of brightness in a room.

-High-end budget, over $500: A remote-controlled lighting system can be managed by your smartphone or tablet.
+High-end budget, over £250: Invest in a remote-controlled lighting system that’s managed by your smartphone or tablet.

 Any parent knows that you can never have too much storage in a nursery because, despite their size and inability to do much, babies come with a lot of ‘stuff’.
 Store items away from inquisitive hands while keeping your nursery looking clutter-free with effective storage solutions.

-Mid-range budget, $100-$250: Construct a kitset bookshelf from Ikea or similar and insert pull-out baskets into the shelves.
+Mid-range budget, over £200: Construct a kitset bookshelf from Ikea or similar and insert pull-out baskets into the shelves.

-High-end budget, over $1000: Invest in a floor-to-ceiling fitted wardrobe complete with soft-closing wardrobe doors.
+High-end budget, over £1000 to £4000: Invest in a floor-to-ceiling fitted wardrobe complete with soft-closing wardrobe doors.

 Painting & Décor